Dan-Q/motp/README.md

 Client Implementation
 ---------------------

-If you want to write a mobile MOTP client in Ruby, go ahead!
-The MOTP RubyGem supports this too.
+If you want to write a mobile-OTP client in Ruby, go ahead!
+The motp RubyGem supports this too.

     require 'motp'

-    MOTP::otp(secret, pin)
+    Motp::otp(secret, pin)

 Returns the OTP for the current time.
 As with the server implementation, you can pass an optional :time parameter to specify the time for wich you want to generate, but you